dumartist/Orientation-Game/README.md

 ## Contributing

 Feel free to contribute to this project by:
-- Adding new areas to explore
+- Adding new story branches and endings
-- Creating new enemy types
+- Creating new skills and abilities
-- Implementing additional game mechanics
+- Implementing additional reputation mechanics
 - Improving the UI/UX
 - Adding sound effects and music integration
+- Expanding the cyberpunk world and lore

 ## License